Designing Secure IoT Gateways for Pharma Logistics

 Hardware Root-of-Trust and Network Isolation

 Network architecture must isolate gateways on dedicated OT VLANs with strict egress ACLs.
-Only outbound TLS 1.3 connections to pre-authorized cloud or on-premises endpoints should be permitted.
+Only outbound TLS 1.3 connections to pre-authorized endpoints should be permitted.
 Bidirectional mutual TLS (mTLS) eliminates unauthorized device provisioning and prevents man-in-the-middle telemetry interception.
-This hardware and network posture directly reinforces the broader Pharmaceutical Cold Chain Architecture & Compliance Foundations by guaranteeing that data provenance survives network partitions, facility power cycling, and routine sensor maintenance.
+This hardware and network posture directly reinforces the broader Pharmaceutical Cold Chain Architecture & Compliance Foundations by guaranteeing data provenance survives network partitions, facility power cycling, and routine sensor maintenance.

 Regulatory Compliance and Audit Trail Generation

 Clock synchronization via authenticated NTP (NTPsec) is mandatory.
 Drift exceeding ±1 second invalidates contemporaneous record requirements and triggers compliance flags during regulatory audits.
-The official regulatory text governing these electronic record standards is available at 21 CFR Part 11.
+The official regulatory text governing electronic record standards is available at 21 CFR Part 11.

 Deterministic Data Routing and Threshold Logic